List of Neighbours characters introduced in 2022: Sadie Rodwell

 When Sadie and Aubrey see Hendrix leaving Zara's house, and learn she is not moving back to Cairns, they send his girlfriend Mackenzie Hargreaves (Georgie Stone) the link to their private group chat about him.
 When Zara confronts them and discloses that she will be sent back to Cairns now, Sadie is relieved that their plan to start another fire in the school will not have to go ahead; Aubrey, however, insists on continuing.
-Sadie feels guilty after the fire spreads and Mackenzie is injured, with Zara taking the blame.
-Hendrix questions Sadie about Zara and the fire, but they are interrupted by Aubrey.
+Sadie feels guilty after the fire spreads and Mackenzie is trapped inside, with Zara taking the blame.
+After rescuing Mackenzie, Hendrix questions Sadie about Zara and the fire, but they are interrupted by Aubrey.
 He later overhears them talking and eventually Sadie admits that Aubrey started the fire and made her go along with it.
 Sadie goes to the police to confess and later apologises to Zara when they come face to face.
 Two months later, Sadie moves into Ramsay Street with her parents, but is nervous about encountering Zara and Hendrix again.
 Although Zara makes peace with her, they both learn that Hendrix requires a lung transplant following the events of the fire.
 Sadie is determined to move away again, but the family cannot afford to.
 Susan (Jackie Woodburne) and Karl Kennedy (Alan Fletcher) visit the family to help manage the situation, but tell Sadie that Hendrix is not yet ready to hear her apology.
 However, after overhearing her talking to Wendy, Hendrix encourages her to stop blaming herself for his health difficulties.
 Sadie and her family are invited to Hendrix's wedding, but Sadie begins to feel heavy guilt when Hendrix dies a few days later from his lung transplant surgery complications.
 To try and do some right, Sadie and Zara go to a shack where Corey Smythe-Jones (Laurence Boxhall) is hiding out.
 Corey knocks Sadie unconscious and kidnaps Zara, before Andrew and Levi Canning (Richie Morris) find Sadie and take her to hospital, where she recovers.
-Sadie and her family attend Toadie Rebecchi (Ryan Moloney) and Melanie Pearson's (Lucinda Cowden) wedding a few days later, then follows her neighbours back to Ramsay Street for their reception.
+Sadie and her family attend Toadie Rebecchi (Ryan Moloney) and Melanie Pearson's (Lucinda Cowden) wedding a few days later, then follow their neighbours back to Ramsay Street for the wedding reception.